-A. Black Law Students Association
+B. Black Law Students Association

 The Black Law Students Association (BLSA) is an organization formed to articulate and promote the needs and goals of African-American law students and effectuate change in the legal community.
-BLSA is dedicated to empowering African-American students to succeed in school of law and to facilitate interaction between all students to draw from the advantages that true diversity brings to the educational experience.
+BLSA is dedicated to empowering

+African-American students to succeed in law school and to facilitate interaction between all students to draw from the advantages that true diversity brings to the educational experience.
 The goal of the BLSA is to set an example of service and humanitarian effort to its local community.

-B. Criminal Law Society
+C. Criminal Law Society

-The purpose of the Lincoln Memorial University Criminal Law Society shall be to provide the students of the Duncan School of Law with an enhanced knowledge of the American criminal justice system utilizing an apolitical approach.
-The Criminal Law Society seeks to stimulate awareness of complex legal and social issues facing the criminal legal system today with an emphasis on gaining a better understanding of how fairness and justice can best be attained in America's hallmark adversarial system.
+The Criminal Law Society (CLS) provides the students of the Duncan School of Law with an enhanced knowledge of the American criminal justice system utilizing an apolitical approach.
+CLS seeks to stimulate awareness of complex legal and social issues facing the criminal legal system today with an emphasis on gaining a better understanding of how fairness and justice can best be attained in America's hallmark adversarial system.

-C. Environmental Law Society
+D. Environmental Law Society

 The Environmental Law Society is dedicated to protecting the magnificent places, natural resources, and wildlife of the earth, as well as defending the right of all people to a healthy environment.
-This organization is dedicated to the goals of educating the school of law and surrounding community about environmental injustice, disasters, and victories.
+This organization is dedicated to the goals of educating the law school and surrounding community about environmental injustice, disasters, and victories.
 The Environmental Law Society is equally dedicated to protecting the environment throughout the legal system.

-D. Equality Under the Law
+E. Equality Under the Law

-The Duncan School of Law organization Equality under the Law ("the organization") is a not-for-profit organization of students dedicated to providing education and enrichment regarding the 14th amendment Due Process Clause especially with respects to minorities.
+Equality under the Law is a not-for-profit organization of students dedicated to providing education and enrichment regarding the 14th Amendment Due Process Clause especially with respect to its application to minorities.

-E. Family Law Society
+F. Family Law Society